Book cover

 9.2.5 Renaming

-To illustrate, suppose the following method f:
+To illustrate, suppose we have the following method f:

 void f () {